zikangS/RCA/README.md

 `pip install -r requirements.txt`

 Before running the analysis script, we highly recommend configuring your machine to fully utilize all available CPU resources to reduce processing time.
-Use the following command to achieve this: <span style="color:red">command</span>

 To run the analysis script: